 By now, you know the importance of an employee incentive program and how meaningful rewards can make or break the participation rate of your organization's reward and recognition program.

 The next question is, how much should you spend on your employee incentive and rewards program?
 The answer varies based on the number of employees and the company's total recognition and rewards.

 On the other hand, SHRM suggests a successful reward program with a budget of 1% or more of the total payroll.
 The incentive program should consider other factors that influence the final budget along with the budget consideration.
 They include:

 Running a manual recognition program takes up a lot of time for the administrative and HR department.
 Ensuring that employees are properly rewarded recognized for their hard work is no easy task.

-Did you know, cash and prizes awarded to employees can be considered a taxable income?
-When you are running a manual rewards program, it can be a liability when you are running a manual rewards program.
+Did you know cash and prizes awarded to employees can be considered a taxable income?
+Running a manual rewards program can be a liability when you are running a manual rewards program.
 Also, you have to rely on managers to track the expense receipt.
-To avoid losing your peace of mind over this, a recognition software keeps all the information in a central dashboard.
+To avoid losing your peace of mind over this, recognition software keeps all the information in a central dashboard.

 The key benefit of an employee incentive program is increased employee engagement.
 This is crucial to keep in mind while considering a rewards budget.

 Summing it up